How I Can Help

 Family Therapy & Parent Coaching

-Children don't exist in a vacuum—their anxiety or OCD affects the whole family.
+When a child or teen is struggling with anxiety or OCD, it affects the whole family.
 Parent involvement is crucial for successful treatment, and I work closely with families every step of the way.

 I use evidence-based approaches like SPACE (Supportive Parenting for Anxious Childhood Emotions) to empower parents as essential partners in their child's treatment.